 John Paul Scott and John L. Fuller

-In the 1950's a new and highly influential research line was emerging was "developmentally and socially oriented" (Scott, J. P., 1909-2000, Scott to J. Holstein, September 29, 1978, p.
-6).
-John Paul Scott (1909-2000) and John L. Fuller (1910-1992) began investigating the role of inheritance in dog behavior, helping to launch the field of behavioral genetics (Dewsbury, 2009).
-Their work was influenced by that of anatomist Charles Stockard, whose research will be briefly described below in the section “Combining Traditions.”
+In the 1950s a new and highly influential research line was emerging that was "developmentally and socially oriented" (Scott, 1978).
+John Paul Scott (1909−2000) and John L. Fuller (1910−1992) began investigating the role of inheritance in dog behavior, helping to launch the field of behavioral genetics (Dewsbury, 2009).
+Their work was influenced by that of anatomist Charles Stockard, whose research will be briefly described below in the section Combining Traditions.

 As Scott and Fuller (1965) noted, the influence of heredity on behavior had been largely ignored during the rise of behaviorism in the 1930s and 40s.
 A new program at Jackson Laboratory was designed to remedy this by assessing the hereditary influence on behavior in mammals.

-The project that became known as "Genetics and the Social Behavior of Mammals" (Scott & Fuller, 1965) had as its backdrop the fundamental goal of understanding human behavior; nonhumanmammalian models were seen as convenient ways of addressing fundamental problems of human behavior.
+The project that became known as "Genetics and the Social Behavior of Mammals" (Scott & Fuller, 1965) had as its backdrop the fundamental goal of understanding human behavior; nonhuman, mammalian models were seen as convenient ways of addressing fundamental problems of human behavior.
 Dogs were chosen for the project in part because of Scott's perception that they exhibited greater sociality than more common lab species, which potentially could provide greater insights into human behavior (Dewsbury, 2009).
 The second reason for using dogs was the assumed range of genetic variability between the various dog breeds (Scott & Fuller, 1965).

-Because the work of Scott and Fuller and the history of Jackson Laboratory have been assembled in one tome, their 1965 masterpiece, Genetics and the Social Behavior of the Dog, as well as having been insightfully and thoroughly chronicled in other historical reports (Dewsbury, 2009, , ), we will only give an overview of their immense project here.
+Because the work of Scott and Fuller and the history of Jackson Laboratory have been assembled in one tome, their 1965 masterpiece, Genetics and the Social Behavior of the Dog, as well as having been insightfully and thoroughly chronicled in other historical reports (Dewsbury, 2009, in press-a, in press-b), we will only give an overview of their immense project here.
 Scott and Fuller (1965) identified as one of their primary questions, "whether heredity could produce an important effect upon behavior in a higher animal or whether it simply set the stage for behavioral activity" (p.
 3).
 The dog project spanned 23 years at Jackson Laboratory and involved the breeding, rearing, and study of over 300 dogs.
 Although the project started with more dog breeds, Scott and Fuller eventually narrowed the scope to focus on five dog breeds of similar morphology.
-This reduced the likelihood of physical characteristics producing behavioral differences. dogs of all five breeds and carefully crossed hybrids of two of the breeds (basenjis and cocker spaniels).
-The dogs were assessed on a battery of tests from birth to one year old.
+This reduced the likelihood of physical characteristics producing any observed behavioral differences.
+They studied purebred dogs of all five breeds, as well as carefully crossed hybrids of two of the breeds (basenjis and cocker spaniels).
+The dogs were assessed on a battery of tests from birth until dogs were 1 year old.